 The MAC uses the key information (as defined by the Key Type, Key ID, and Address parameters) for the transmission of subsequent frames to which the key applies (as defined by the Key Type, Key ID and Address parameters).

-The MAC installs the key with the associated Key ID such that received frames for that cipher, of the appropriate type, and containing the matching Key ID are processed using that key and its associated state information, subject to validation based on the Receive Sequence Count.
+The MAC installs the key with the associated Key ID such that received frames for that cipher, of the appropriate type, and containing the matching Key ID are processed using that key and its associated state information, subject to validation based on the Receive Sequence Count, if applicable.

+When the Key, Address, Key Type, and Key ID parameters identify a new key to be set, the MAC initializes the transmitter TSC/PN/IPN counter to 0.
+When the Key, Address, Key Type, and Key ID parameters identify an existing key, the MAC shall not change the current transmitted TSC/PN/IPN counter or the receiver replay counter values associated with that key.

 References: